Frequently Asked Questions (FAQ)

 Please note: the University of Florida code is 5812.
 Although scores sent to this code will eventually reach our office, we would prefer that all scores be reported on 5753.

-For more information about the GRE, please visit the ETS site at: http://www.ets.org/gre.
+For more information about the GRE, please visit the ETS site.

 When do you need to receive my GRE scores?

-The last day to take the GRE is September 1, 2014.
-If you have a legitimate reason for needing an extension, please contact Assistant Director of Admissions.
+The last day to sit for the GRE is September 1, 2014.

 How do I know if my GRE scores have been received?

 By checking into the account you created after completing the UF Professional Application and the UF Supplemental Documents.
 Please note: It can take up to 5 business days for us to update your account after receiving your GRE scores.

 Will you accept Advance Placement credit taken in high school?